karollynecosta/aws_solutions_architect-associate/README.md

 					Health Checks: helps make your app global, great for sisaster recovery
 					Security: only 2 external IP need to be whitelisted DDoS protection thanks to Aws Shield

+The engineering team at the company needs to allow the IP addresses of the ALBs in the on-premises firewall to enable connectivity == Global accelerator

 Global Accelerator vs CloudFront:
 	They both use Aws global network and its edge locations around the world